 In the span of a few short years, London’s Maya Jane Coles has come out of nowhere to become one of house music’s main players, a position she’s recently cemented with a beautifully constructed contribution to the !K7 label’s DJ-Kicks mix-CD series.

+Time Out: You recently made your NYC debut at a Blkmarket Membership party.
+The crowd loved it, of course—but what are your personal impressions about the night?
 Maya Jane Coles: The party was awesome.
 It felt amazing to get such a warm recepiton that night.
 I really felt the freedom to take the music in any direction that I wanted, which is really liberating for an artist.

+Time Out: New York’s clubbing scene isn’t quite what it used be; still, there is a lot of history here, dating back to venues and parties like the Loft and the Paradise Garage through to Body & Soul and Twilo.
+Does that history at all affect the way that you play in NYC?
 Maya Jane Coles: New York City is just special in general, isn’t it?
 No matter where I go, I try and do something that feels right for the party, but with my own stamp on it.
 I listen to all sorts of music, really.
 To me, playing in New York just means you can do your own thing.
 But you have to do it really well!

+Time Out: One of the tracks that got you a lot of attention here in NYC is your version of MK’s “4 You,” which was a massive hit here when the original came out in ’93.
+Did you feel any trepidation about reworking such a beloved track?
 Maya Jane Coles: I don’t get nervous working on a track, really.
 If I agree to take on any remix, it’s because I have some kind of affinity with the track and a strong vision of where I am going to take things.
 I’ve been lucky enough to get my hands on some really special acts like Massive Attack, Tricky and Little Dragon, as well as MK’s track.
 I always try to respect the original when I do a remix, but with my own slant on things, and that’s what I hope I achieved with the “4 You” remix.
 I’m really pleased that so many people seem to have responded so well to it.

+Time Out: You were already quite well known in the electronic-music world, but it seems as though the recent DJ-Kicks mix increased your visibility even further.
+Does it feel that way to you, and if so, has it opened up more opportunities for you?
 Maya Jane Coles: I keep getting more gig offers coming in from every corner of the globe, for sure.
 And I’ve had more and more people approaching me to produce for them, which I find really exciting as I think of myself as a producer first, really.
 I’m currently finishing off my debut album, but once that is locked, I think you’re going to see me do a lot more work for others, like when I recently produced “Why” for Alpines.

+Time Out: The mix-CD has a few tracks—notably, your two-steppy Nocturnal Sunshine cut, “Meant to Be”—that venture away from the deep-house rhythms that you’re best known for.
+Is that something we can expect more of in the future?
 Maya Jane Coles: Well, it’s funny you ask that!
 I actually started off making hip-hop and trip-hop, so arguably house is a newer thing for me chronologically.
 My work as both Nocturnal Sunshine and She Is Danger are skewed more towards dub, rather than house-based.
 I think when my album drops, it will show people where my head is at a little more; but in the future I want to produce anyone from Bat for Lashes to Björk to Beyoncé.
 As Warhol said, labels are for soup cans, and I just want to make good music.—Interviewed by Bruce Tantum

 Maya Jane Coles plays Coachella Sunday April 14 and Sunday April 21.